 - hostname-char-set a regular expression describing the invalid character set.
 This can be any valid, regular expression using POSIX extended expression syntax.
-For example, "[^A-Za-z0-9-]" would replace any character other than the letters A through z, digits 0 through 9, and '-'.
-An empty string, the default value, disables sanitization. - hostname-char-replacement a string of zero or more characters with which to replace each invalid character in the host name.
-The default value is an empty string and will cause invalid characters to be OMIT-TED rather than replaced.
+Embedded nuls (0x00) will always be considered an invalid character to be replaced (or omitted). - hostname-char-replacement a string of zero or more characters with which to replace each invalid character in the host name.
+An empty string and will cause invalid characters to be OMITTED rather than replaced.